Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Group-like fusion rings

 \subsection{Finite abelian groups}

-This section considers the case where all primaries are \textit{simple-currents} (recall the definition in section 2.3).
+{ Now consider finite groups $G$ where all primaries are simple-currents}.
 A primary $(g,\chi)$ of a finite group $G$ is a {simple-current} iff $g$ lies in the centre of $G$ and $\chi$ is 1-dimensional.
 This means all primaries will be simple-currents, iff $G$ is abelian.
-Assume for concreteness for now that $G$ is the cyclic group $\bbZ_p$ for $p$ prime.